fglandry/TrajFusionNet/README.md

 # TrajFusionNet

-This repo contains the code for the paper **TrajFusionNet: Pedestrian Crossing Intention Prediction via Fusion of Sequential and Visual Trajectory Representations**
+This repository contains the code for the paper **TrajFusionNet: Pedestrian Crossing Intention Prediction via Fusion of Sequential and Visual Trajectory Representations**

 TrajFusionNet is a transformer-based model that integrates future pedestrian trajectory and vehicle speed predictions as priors for predicting crossing intention.